SINTEFMedtek/CustusX/doc/user_manual/features/cx_user_doc_widgets_utility.md

 Video Connection Widget {#utility_widgets_video_connection}
 ===========================================================

 Setup a connection to a video source.
-There can be several different video sources, pick one.
-TBD.
+\ref cx_user_doc_group_streamer contains a list of all available video sources.